This Mexican chicken is packed with flavor and is a great family-friendly way to cook boneless, skinless chicken breasts. Perfect for a midweek meal.

 To marinate the chicken

-- Pour the olive oil into a non-metallic dish, and add in the taco seasoning, salt, and sugar.
+- Pour the olive oil into a non-metallic dish, and add in the taco seasoning, salt, and sugar.¼ cup olive oil4 teaspoon taco seasoning1 teaspoon salt1 teaspoon sugar

-- Crush or grate the garlic and add it to the marinade.
+- Crush or grate the garlic and add it to the marinade.3 cloves garlic

-- Grate the zest of the lime and orange and add them to the marinade.
+- Grate the zest of the lime and orange and add them to the marinade.1 lime1 orange

-- Cut the zested citrus fruits in half and add 2 tbsp of orange juice (usually about half the orange) and 2 tbsp of lime juice (usually the whole lime) – See note 3
+- Cut the zested citrus fruits in half and add 2 tablespoon of orange juice (usually about half the orange) and 2 tablespoon of lime juice (usually the whole lime) - See note 3

 - Add the chicken fillets and turn to coat.